 Virtual Reality (VR) offers unprecedented possibilities for reviewing, analyzing, and comparing projects in planning, AEC (Architecture, Engineering & Construction) and GIS.

 In the past, the high cost of VR devices and rendering hardware, and the non-trivial setup and usage of VR equipment has kept wide-spread adoption of VR at moderate levels.

 Current low-cost devices such as the Oculus Quest lift these limitations: the devices run stand-alone and are ergonomically easy to use.
 Applications can be deployed using web technology, making them accessible to large groups of users.

-ArcGIS 360 VR is Esri’s lightweight, all-in-one solution for creating and viewing 360-degree panoramic VR experiences.
-It allows urban planners, architects, and GIS professionals using CityEngine to author VR experiences consisting of computer-generated panoramic images, multiple viewpoints, and design scenarios.
-The experiences are shared to users on ArcGIS Online, and can be run in a web browser across a wide range of platforms.
+360 VR is Esri’s lightweight, all-in-one solution for creating and viewing 360-degree panoramic VR experiences.
+It allows GIS professionals, urban planners, and architects using Web Scenes or CityEngine to author VR experiences consisting of computer-generated panoramic images, multiple viewpoints, and – when using CityEngine – design scenarios.

 Give it a whirl!

 To try it out, go to https://360vr.arcgis.com, where we provide featured experiences at top of the gallery: the updated Redlands redevelopment plan, a new Pasadena redevelopment project, and a detailed architectural project with a number of outdoor / indoor viewpoints.